-All pupils have access to quality first teaching which is differentiated to suit the needs of pupils across all abilities and with a range of learning styles.
+In the classroom, all pupils will have access to 'quality first teaching'.
+Here, teachers take an adaptive approach so that pupils across all abilities and with a range of learning styles can have the opportunity to meet shared learning objectives.
 Staff have high expectations and develop routines, targets and reward systems to support children's learning and development based on their needs and strengths.